Tehnicki1/string-cleaner/README.md

 String Cleaner made in python.

 # How to use ❓
+1. Install requirements.txt (pip install -r requirements.txt)
-1. Enter the process name
+2. Enter the process name
-2. Enter the memory address of the string
+3. Enter the memory address of the string
-3. Enter the lenght of the string
+4. Enter the lenght of the string
-4. Type yes
+5. Type yes